-In addition several of these men were party in the founding and operating of the first Mason’s lodge in Oregon, The Multnomah Lodge.
+In addition several of these men were party to the founding and operating of the first Mason’s lodge in Oregon, The Multnomah Lodge.
 The lodge members would have had regular meetings and perhaps made some agreements for hiring agents from among their brethren.
 Unfortunately, records of this first Mason’s lodge, were accidentally burned and so reconstructing these relationships would be difficult.

 Regardless, within a month of Palmer’s pronouncement and appointment of special agents to collect Indians and visit points on the Columbia, steamship operator and builder Lot Whitcomb is sending back reports of his activities, suggesting he was ready for the appointment.